Unsure where you owe sales or use tax

 How to identify sales tax and use tax exposure without panic

+Identifying exposure is a sequencing problem, not a compliance emergency.
 A practical process for identifying exposure looks like this:

 Step 1